-➤ Should a VRET condition require the use of a competitive procurement process if certain frameworks are present (e.g. utility ownership of a VRET resource or aggregation of resources for subscription), and, if so, what VRET frameworks would trigger the need for a competitive procurement process?

-(5) Any other reasonable consideration related to allowing electric companies to offer VRETs to their nonresidential customers.
+- ➤ Should a VRET condition require the use of a competitive procurement process if certain triggers are present (e.g. utility ownership of a VRET resource or aggregation of resources for subscription), and, if so, what triggers would require the need for a competitive procurement process? - (5) Any other reasonable consideration related to allowing electric companies to offer VRETs to their non-residential customers.

-Many parties highlighted several other potential VRET considerations in their comments.
+Many stakeholders highlighted several other potential VRET considerations in their comments.
 Staff agrees issues related to consumer protection should be further considered.
 There are two key points of analysis in the consumer protection context: (1) need for third party certification and (2) power mix disclosures.

 A VRET could require products to have third party verification or oversight that ensures that the products conform to customer "green claim" expectations and renewable energy and environmental attribute markets.
 Certification would encourage the VRET program to meet national standards and evolve over time.
 EPA's green power partnership encourages the purchase of products that are certified by an independent third party.
-For example, Green-e certification is used for the residential voluntary renewable energy program.
-Green-e mandates accountability for retail products sold to consumers with transparency to bolster consumer confidence in the industry.
+For example, Green-e certification is used for the residential voluntary renewable energy program in Oregon.
 Green-e certified retail sales of 33.5 million MWh in 2013.
 Non-residential buyers accounted for the majority of certified MWh purchased, at over 30 million MWh.

-On the other hand, customers electing to use a product a under VRET offering are likely informed and sophisticated nonresidential customers.
+On the other hand, customers electing to use a product under a VRET offering are likely informed and sophisticated non-residential customers.
 These types of customers may not need the same consumer protections, such as Green-e certification and POC oversight, provided for residential customers.
 In this scenario, PUC oversight with stakeholder involvement would remain and serve as some protection for consumers.
-In addition, if RPS-eligible resources and RPS definitions related to renewable resources are used for the VRET, ODOE could certify those resources as it does for RPS compliance.
+In addition, if RPS eligible resource criteria and RPS definitions related to renewable resources are also used for the VRET to fulfill the first statutory factor of furthering significant new renewable energy development, ODOE could certify those resources as it does for RPS compliance.